tjsavage/cooking-school/content/post/eggs/index.md

 {{< img eggwash >}}

-Combine egg yolks with a bit of vinegar, mustard, and a neutral oil, and whisk in a neutral oil, and you have mayonnaise.
+Combine egg yolks with a bit of vinegar and mustard, and whisk in a neutral oil, and you have mayonnaise.

 Whisk egg yolks with a bit of water over low heat, and you have a "_sabayon."_ The _sabayon_ forms the basis for numerous classic French sauces, pastries, and desserts.
 The basic sabayon calls for about a tablespoon of water per yolk, whisked together over a bain-marie until it is thick, foamy, and runs in "ribbons" from a whisk.